V.League 1: Top scorers by season

+Awards

+The V.League Awards is an award given annually by the Vietnam Professional Football Jointstock Company for the best players, head coaches, and referees of the league.
+Since 2012, the awards are given in a ceremony at the end of the league season.

 Statistics

 List of champions

 The following is a historical list of champions and runners-up of the V.League 1 by season.
 Superscripts in brackets (such as (2)) indicate a repeat win.